Get

 Exercise

-The Siamese are usually very active on their own accord.
-So, even as adults, you probably will have no issue making sure they get the proper amount of exercise.
+The Siamese are usually very active and require an appropriate amount of physical activity and mental stimulation through environmental enrichment.
+So, even as adults, you probably will have no issue making sure they get the proper amount of exercise by setting a bit of time each day to play with them.

-Like any other cat, they need at least 15 minutes of exercise per day.
-However, they will likely want more fun time because of their sense of adventure.
+Like any other cat, they need at least 15 minutes of exercise several times per day.
+However, they will likely want more fun because of their sense of adventure.

 These cats benefit greatly from having lots of interactive and self-play activities.
 They tend to have a decent prey drive, meaning they need to chase, pounce, and stalk.

-Siamese cats should have a wide list of toys, including cat scratching posts, stuffed toys, and battery-operated lights or movement.
+Siamese cats should have a wide list of toys and environmental enrichment, including cat scratching posts, stuffed toys, and battery-operated lights or movement.

 Siamese cat